ece362-purdue/f2022-public-labs/lab-9/lab_9.md

 ## 2 Pulse-Width Modulation (PWM) (25 Points)

-Consider a digital logic circuit which outputs a repeating, periodic signal over a known time period, $$t_{S}$$.
-Within the signal period, the circuit can output logic '1' for a subinterval, $$t_{H}$$, and for the remaining time, outputs a logic '0'.
+Consider a digital logic circuit which outputs a repeating, periodic signal over a known time period, $t_{S}$.
+Within the signal period, the circuit can output logic '1' for a subinterval, $t_{H}$, and for the remaining time, outputs a logic '0'.
 This is illustrated in the figure below:

 ![sq wave](./images/square-wave.png)

-Expanding on the output above, suppose the circuit can be made to vary the logic '1' interval $$t_{H}$$ to any value between 0 and $$t_{S}$$.
+Expanding on the output above, suppose the circuit can be made to vary the logic '1' interval $t_{H}$ to any value between 0 and $t_{S}$.
 A variety of potential outputs could result:

 ![pwm wave](./images/pwm-wave.png)